-Bautista takes Aragon Superpole win ahead of Rea
+Rea second as Bautista takes second Aragon win

-World Superbikes: Bautista takes Aragon Superpole win ahead of Rea
+World Superbikes: Jonathan Rea second as Alvaro Bautista takes second Aragon win

 Last updated on .From the section Northern Ireland